-One nonprofit organization, a client of ClearScale’s, an AWS Premier Consulting Partner, has attempted to manually deploy Craft CMS, modern, forward-facing platform in AWS.
-But they ran into some troubleshooting errors and needed to review infrastructure, redesign it following AWS and DevOps best practices and leverage scalability and automation, that AWS can provide, to minimize operations team overhead of provisioning and managing environment.
+One nonprofit organization, a client of ClearScale’s, an AWS Premier Consulting Partner, has attempted to manually deploy Craft CMS, a modern, forward-facing platform in AWS.
+But they ran into some troubleshooting errors and needed to review infrastructure, redesign it following AWS and DevOps best practices, and then leverage the scalability and automation that AWS can provide, in order to minimize operations team overhead from their provisioning and managing environment.

 The ClearScale Solution

 Since its inception, Amazon Web Services has created numerous Cloud-based services to give their clients the ability to create phenomenal architectures with minimal investment and high scalability and redundancy.
-Once ClearScale had identified its new client’s needs, performed a robust audit of the client’s environment, it identified several areas of improvement, designed and built the necessary scalable and high available infrastructure.
+Once ClearScale had identified its new client’s needs and performed a robust audit of the client’s environment, it identified several areas of improvement, and designed and built the necessary scalable and highly available infrastructure.

-ClearScale isolated each application tier with security groups and then deployed those in secure Virtual Private Cloud (VPC) across multiple subnets and Availability Zones (AZ).
-With exception of the OpenVPN host, NAT Gateways and the elastic load balancers (ELB) for routing external traffic to the VPC, all EC2 servers and RDS instances were placed within private subnets for added security.
+ClearScale isolated each application tier with security groups, and then deployed them in a secure Virtual Private Cloud (VPC) across multiple subnets and Availability Zones (AZ).
+With exception of the OpenVPN host, NAT Gateways, and the elastic load balancers (ELB) for routing external traffic to the VPC, all EC2 servers and RDS instances were placed within private subnets for added security.

-The client’s implementation in the AWS Cloud did not use auto scaling, this was inefficient.
-In order to achieve success, ClearScale configured the client’s front-end web instances to leverage Auto Scaling Groups (ASG).
-Once completed, ClearScale created scale-up and scale-down policies based around CPU usage in the ASG, the entire setup was tied to the CloudWatch metrics that AWS offers as part of its services.
+The client’s implementation in the AWS Cloud did not use auto-scaling, as this was inefficient.
+In order to achieve success, ClearScale configured the client’s frontend web instances to leverage Auto Scaling Groups (ASG).
+Once completed, ClearScale created scale-up and scale-down policies based around CPU usage in the ASG, and the entire setup was tied to the CloudWatch metrics that AWS offers as part of its services.

 The client had a single database instance in their existing environment that was not configured for high availability.
-To overcome this, ClearScale setup, configured and migrated the client’s database to AWS Relational Database Service (RDS) Aurora, that provides a ready-to-use scalable database solution with integrated backups and high availability features.
+To overcome this, ClearScale setup, configured, and migrated the client’s database to AWS Relational Database Service (RDS) Aurora, which provides a ready-to-use scalable database solution with integrated backups and high availability features.

 Since 2011, ClearScale has found unique approaches to any number of sizable challenges.
 Sometimes, it requires brand new architectures and home-grown services or third-party tools to interact in unique ways.
 Other times, it means getting back to the basics and using proven technology to solve challenging scenarios.

 The approach that ClearScale adopted had immediate success.
-Client's team can now be self-sufficient in launching new or customizing current infrastructure stacks, that allows them to support rapid growth.
+The client's team can now be self-sufficient in launching new or customizing current infrastructure stacks, allowing them to support rapid growth.
 For the ops team, AWS enabled on-demand elastic scalability and high availability that does not require long procurement cycles or manual labor, at the same time keeping performance relatively high.
 This allows the team to save many weeks from each capacity cycle and focus on more business-critical projects.

 ClearScale has shown time and again that the competencies that AWS has bestowed demonstrates our ability to not only understand the complexities of the AWS service landscape, but to augment these services with creative approaches designed to meet any client-critical needs.